N3b3x/hf-general-ci-tools/docs/ru-docs-publish.md

 ---
 layout: default
-title: "📚 Documentation Workflow"
+title: "📚 Documentation Publisher (Reusable)"
-description: "Doxygen documentation generation and GitHub Pages deployment"
+description: "Reusable workflow for documentation generation and GitHub Pages deployment"
 nav_order: 3
 parent: "🔄 Reusable Workflows"
 ---

-# Documentation Workflow Guide
+# 📚 Documentation Publisher (Reusable)

-**📖 Doxygen + GitHub Pages Deployment**
+**Workflow:** `ru-docs-publish.yml` → 📚 **[RU] Documentation Publisher**

+A comprehensive reusable workflow for building and publishing documentation using multiple tools including Doxygen, Jekyll, and GitHub Pages.
+Supports complex documentation pipelines with link checking and artifact management.

 ---

+## 📋 Overview

-The Documentation workflow builds Doxygen documentation and optionally deploys it to GitHub Pages with link checking and artifact management.
+This reusable workflow (`ru-docs-publish.yml`) builds documentation using various tools (Doxygen, Jekyll, etc.) and optionally deploys it to GitHub Pages with comprehensive link checking and artifact management.
+It's designed for maximum flexibility to handle complex documentation workflows.

+### ✨ **Live CI Example**
+👀 See our comprehensive testing workflow: [`ci-docs-publish.yml`](../.github/workflows/ci-docs-publish.yml) which demonstrates **all features** of this reusable workflow by building and deploying this repository's documentation with full configuration options enabled.

 ## 📋 Table of Contents